 A surefire way to retain your customers is to lock them in with a subscription-based business model.
-This gives shoppers the chance to pay for a recurring product delivery that occurs weekly, bi-weekly, monthly, or whatever you decide.
-This makes it simple for customers who know they want repeat purchases of your products but don’t want to work on having to order themselves within a specific timeframe.
+This gives shoppers the chance to pay for a recurring product delivery that occurs weekly, bi-weekly, monthly, or whatever they decide.
+This makes it simple for customers who know they want to repeat purchase your products but don’t want to work on having to order themselves within a specific timeframe.

 Don’t give up on dormant customers

-One of the best customer retention strategies is to win-back your dormant customers who haven’t made a purchase in a while.
+One of the best customer retention strategies is to win back your dormant customers who haven’t purchased in a while or those who may have abandoned their cart before hitting purchase.
 While it may seem like these customers are uninterested in your products, they often just need a little reminder of why they shopped with you in the first place.

-You can send segmented emails to customers who haven’t made a purchase in a while, or to customers who have abandoned an item in their cart.
+Cart abandonment emails like this one from Dunk are a great customer retention tool that you can easily set up with the right ecommerce app integrations.
+You can send segmented emails to customers who haven’t purchased in a while, or to customers who have abandoned an item in their cart.
 It’s also a great idea to include customers’ points balances in these emails to remind them they can redeem those points for rewards.
 It’s always worth a shot to win back your dormant customers because repeat customers are much more profitable than one-time shoppers.

 Provide value-added content to educate customers

-Value-added content gives your customers something to be interested in beyond your great products: it helps them connect more to your brand and brand values.
+Value-added content gives your customers something to be interested in beyond your great products—it helps them connect more to your brand and brand values.
 Great content marketing can help your brand succeed and can take place in many different forms.
-Snuggly Monkey is an arts and crafts brand that uses value-added marketing to educate, entertain, and inspire their customers

-One of the best ways to keep customers coming back is to show them how much they really mean to you.
-While there are many ways to show your customers that you value them, like with loyalty programs or beautiful packaging, sometimes a simple thank-you is all it takes.
+One of the best ways to keep customers coming back is to show them how much they mean to you.
+There are many ways to show your customers that you value them, like with loyalty programs or beautiful packaging, but sometimes a simple thank-you is all it takes.

-Sending personalized thank-you notes after customers make purchases is a great way to enhance the customer experience and stand out in your customer’s mind.
-You can set this up as an automated email or you can add a personalized touch with a hand-written note in your customer’s actual shipment.
+Sending personalized thank-you notes after customers make purchases is a great way to enhance the customer experience and stand out in your customer’s mind with an elevated unboxing experience.
+You can set up thank-yous as an automated email, a dedicated webpage, or you can add a personalized touch with a hand-written note like this example from The Breakfast Pantry in your customer’s actual shipment.

 When a customer feels appreciated, they’ll be more willing to make another purchase.